michaelfaerber/paperhunter/README.md

 [Michael Färber](https://sites.google.com/view/michaelfaerber), michael.faerber@cs&#46;uni-freiburg&#46;de

 ## How to Cite
-Please cite our work as follows:
+Please cite our work as follows (see also the [DBLP entry](https://dblp.org/rec/bibtex/conf/ecir/FarberSJ19)):
 ```
 @inproceedings{Faerber2019ECIR,
   author    = {Michael F{\"{a}}rber and